Directed by David Fincher, written by Gillian Flynn, adapting her own novel

 I’ll admit, I got about halfway through the novel.
 I appreciated the characterizations and the attention to detail, but didn’t find it a compelling page-turner.
 Given the weeks on the New York Times bestseller list, I’m clearly in the minority.

-I could see the material would be right up Fincher’s alley.
-The director of Zodiac, The Social Network, and the American version of The Girl With The Dragon Tattoo could do well with this dark, skin-crawling mystery.
+I could see the material would appeal to Fincher.
+The director of Zodiac, The Social Network, and the American version of The Girl With The Dragon Tattoo does well with this dark, skin-crawling mystery.

 Or, do they?
 He-said-she-said is the first act structure (with her side of things told through a diary), but it’s pretty clear from the start that both are unreliable narrators—the scripted dialogue of the opening is stiff and stilted, as if they’re remembering it better than it ever could have been.
 The key question, when Amy disappears and there’s sign of a struggle, is whether he was involved.
 As the evidence begins to mount, it looks more and more likely.

 Beyond this, I won’t go into a lot of detail.
 But the twists that come thick and fast in the second and third acts are as precisely orchestrated as you’d expect from Fincher, along with the peculiar diffuse grey-green lighting, the amazingly discordant-yet-hypnotic Trent Reznor/Atticus Ross score, the superb construction and editing.

 What surprises is the oily humour that begins to pervade.
 As the plot machinations get progressively more implausible and outrageous, Fincher seems to be daring his audience to believe, all the while serving up an indictment of the American tabloid media establishment—desperate to assign blame, sentence, and execute.
 And there’s definitely a bit of the quality noir of Double Indemnity and even The Sweet Smell of Success in this film’s DNA.